deepdeyiitgn/Quicklink/README.md

   * The Repo is Demo only, All Features Are not on Good Condition, if You Want The Project Main Files Then Contact Owner, [Email here!](mailto:team.deepdey@gmail.com) **[But We Are Currently Didnt Giving our Main Repo, So Dont Mail Us For this request because we are focusing currently on development of quicklink, Thank You!]**

+  ## 🩷 Download Windows App

+  * We Have Now Our Windows Application for Quicklink 🎉!
+To Download our Quicklink Please Visit This Page And [Click Try Again Button](https://qlynk.vercel.app/thanks-for-downloading-our-app) To Download Our Application

 ---